-I spent just two days in Hiroshima which is nowhere near enough!
+Going to Hiroshima and not stopping at Miyajima Island would be like going to Paris and not seeing the Eiffel Tower, it’s a must do!
+I spent two days in the city which is nowhere near enough.
 There are such beautiful areas around it and the city has a distinct charm.
 However with just two days I had to see all the sights in a short space of time.
 This is what I got up to:

 I flew into Hiroshima Airport from Seoul.
 It was only a 2 hours flight on Air Seoul, a Korean based budget airline.
 Hiroshima airport is a long way from the city centre and is actually quite tiny with one small terminal.
-The officer at customs asked me what I was doing in Japan.
+The officer at customs asked me what I was doing in Japan in September 2019.

 “I’m here to watch the rugby!”
 I replied.